 Well, maybe not.

-As a freelance writer, I started out by sticking to what I knew—namely topics related to my careers of coaching and employment skills.
+As a freelance writer, I started out by sticking to what I knew.
+Namely topics related to my work in careers guidance, careers coaching and employment skills.
 As a new writer, this suited me really well.
 I was able to use tangible real-life examples and my own work experience to write content that was relatable and engaging.

-But as my work experience has grown and developed, so have my writing topics.
+As my work experience has developed, so have my writing topics.
 As I progressed into leadership roles, I started writing more about leadership and team management.
-I have an educational background and a passion for psychology, so I started writing about emotional intelligence and positive psychology in the workplace.
+I have an educational background and passion for psychology, so I started writing about emotional intelligence and positive psychology in the workplace.
 I work with a lot of young people on careers, so I also branched into writing about the future of work and future skills.
+I was confident I had found my writing niche, and was happy to get stuck in, writing what I knew about.

 Then something weird started happening.

-Editors and business owners who saw my writing and liked it asked me to write some posts for them, too.
+Editors and business owners who saw my writing and liked it asked me to write some posts for them too.
 The thing was that some of the websites I was getting asked to write for weren’t really related to my work or what I had been writing about previously.
+They didn’t match the writing niche I was trying to carve out for myself.
 There were some loose connections and crossovers, but not always, and not consistently.

 I started getting requests to write about camping holidays, early infant education, female fertility, health and well-being, and business communications.
 Start-ups were contacting me to write staff profiles and client success stories.
 I got asked to ghost write blog entries for a CEO in the tech industry.

 That’s when I realized: the advice I had been devouring?
-Not going to work for me.
+It wasn’t going to work for me.

 And I think that you can, too.

-There’s nothing wrong with having a niche, but when it comes to writing, I’ve found it’s not so much what you’re writing about but how well you can write.
-That’s why many writers are embracing writing across a wide variety of topics and genres.
+There’s nothing wrong with having a niche, but when it comes to writing, I’ve found it’s not so much what you’re writing about, but how well you can write.
+It’s about creating a voice and engaging the reader.
+That’s why many writers who are able to do this are embracing writing across a wide variety of topics and genres.

 There are some pretty great benefits to writing about a wide variety of topics: